kitzmiller/tlsscan/README.md

 # A script to scan for TLS protocol and cipher support

-This is a PHP script which uses OpenSSL to scan a remote host's SSL/TLS protocol and cipher support
+This is a Bash script which uses OpenSSL to scan a remote host's SSL/TLS protocol and cipher support

 * Output in JSON
 * Shows preferred connection parameters